LaGen: Towards Autoregressive LiDAR Scene Generation: Method

 During the diffusion process, noise is progressively added to the initial latent \( z_{0} \) to obtain noisy latent \( z_{t} \), with the noise level increasing as the timestep \( t \in \{1, 2, \ldots, T\} \) advances.
-The UNet is trained to predict the noise added to the latent feature \( \hat{z} \) at each timestep \( t \).
+The UNet is trained to predict the noise added to the latent feature \( \hat{z} \).
 The training loss of the LDM is defined as:

 where \( z_{t} \) denotes the noisy latent at timestep \( t \), \( \epsilon_{\theta} \) is the noise prediction network to be trained, and \( c \) is the encoded conditional information.
 During inference, LDM generates range images by iteratively removing the noise predicted by UNet from randomly sampled Gaussian noise over \( T \) steps.